 How much does CDCES certification cost?

 The standard CDCES exam application fee is $350 through the CBDCE.
-Renewal every five years is $250.
-Add in CE costs ($15 required pre-exam, 75 required for renewal) and study materials ($100–$300 for prep resources).
+Renewal is $250.
+Add in CE costs (15 hours required pre-exam, 75 for renewal) and study materials ($100–$300 for prep resources).
 The total first-cycle investment is typically $500–$700.
-Against an annual salary premium of $6,000–$12,000, the breakeven is usually under two months.
+Judge that against the roles the credential makes you eligible for rather than against a headline premium figure, since no measured certified-versus-non-certified differential is published for this credential.

 Does the diabetes educator salary differ much between hospitals and outpatient clinics?